SharePoint Web Parts

 Add the same two SharePoint workflow actions we have used above for the Rejected request.
 The email notification should contain a positive message about the request approval.

-How to create SharePoint Workflow History
+Creating SharePoint Workflow History

 Add the Log action after each block and type in its status.